cybertraining-dsc/sp21-599-359/project/code/README.md

    Cloudmesh StopWatch benchmark time: 8 mins 56 seconds

-## Run last section of code in redicting_molecular_activity.ipynb notebook to train the model, evaluate it, and to predict molecular activity
+## Run last section of code in predicting_molecular_activity.ipynb notebook to train the model, evaluate it, and to predict molecular activity

    Cloudmesh StopWatch benchmark time: 7 min 45 seconds, using GPU hardware accelerator and High-RAM Colab runtime environment